It Takes A Castle: Spurs Rookie Stephon Castle's On-Court Impact Begins Off It

 READ MORE: Stephon Castle Speaks on Spurs' Defensive Mindset

-In Game 2 of preseason, it all reached a head.
-The rookie, in 22 minutes, notched 17 points, four assists, two rebounds and a pair of steals.
+In Game 2 of preseason, everything reached a head.
+Castle, in 22 minutes, notched 17 points, four assists, two rebounds and a pair of steals.

-“I feel like I took a step forward from last game,” Castle said afterward.
+“I feel like I took a step forward,” the rookie said.

 That's when the moment of reflection came.

-Stephon Castle and I sat on a padded bench inside the Spurs' practice facility.
-Just a few seconds before, he came from the other side of the court, unaware of what we'd be talking about.
+Stephon Castle and I sat on a padded bench inside the Spurs' practice facility during training camp.
+Minutes prior, he'd walked over from the other side of the gym, unaware of what we'd be discussing.

 "That's my brother," he said.
 "I always be talking to him."

-Steph was going to play a part in the effort to make that come to fruition.
-He knew it.
-And he couldn't be happier.
+Castle was going to play a big part in that effort.
+And he knew it.

-"Forever," he told me when I asked how long playing in the NBA had been a dream of his.
-“Ever since I started playing, growing up watching my idols play.”
+"Forever," he said when asked how long playing it'd been a dream of his to reach the NBA.
+“Ever since I started playing, growing up watching my idols.”

-Chef Curry and King James rounded out that list.
-They were the names Castle, and Jakai, watched as a kid.
-The ones they hoped to be one day.
+Those idols were The Slim Reaper, The Mamba, Brodie, Chef Curry and King James.
+They were the names Castle and Jakai watched as a kid.
+The players they hoped to be.

-Sitting on that bench, it was clear Steph now had that chance.
+Sitting on that bench, it was clear Castle now had that chance.

 "To be here now, it’s super surreal," he said.
 "It’s a blessing.
 I will never forget about the people who helped me along the journey.”